 Where to find Venice Street Food

-Strolling along the canals you will no doubt find many vendors and large open windows offering the traditional dishes of Venice to satisfy your hunger.
-And you should definitely partake in this form of Italian street food.
+Looking for the best food in Venice, Italy?
+Stroll along the canals and you will no doubt see many vendors and large open windows offering the traditional dishes of Venice to satisfy your hunger.
+And you should definitely partake in this form of Italian street foo!.
+You’ll find these windows offer some of the best cheap eats Venice has to offer.
 However, if you are a food lover, your Venice itinerary, must include a visit to a food market and a bàcaro—at least once each!

 Food Markets in Venice